ayonli/jsext/README.md

 ```

 Processes data sequentially by the given `handler` function and prevents concurrency
-conflicts, it returns a queue instance that we can push data into.
+conflicts, it returns a `Queue` instance that we can push data into.

 `bufferSize` is the maximum capacity of the underlying channel, once reached, the push
 operation will block until there is new space available.
 Bu default, this option is not set and